-Canaliculitis is inflammation of the canaliculus (see Fig. 2: Symptoms of Ophthalmologic Disorders: Anatomy of the lacrimal system.).
+Canaliculitis is inflammation of the canaliculus (Fig. 2: Anatomy of the lacrimal system.).

 The most common cause is infection with Actinomyces israelii, a gram-positive bacillus with fine branching filaments, but other bacteria, fungi (eg, Candida albicans), and viruses (eg, herpes simplex) may be causative.
 Symptoms and signs are tearing, discharge, red eye (especially nasally), and mild tenderness over the involved side.
 An increasingly common cause of canaliculitis is a retained punctal plug (inserted as treatment for dry eyes) that has migrated into the canaliculus from the punctum.